Best Practices for RS-232 Serial Control

-Once you set the baud rate of the IP2SL to match the device and have the proper pin-out for the cable, you will be able to communicate with the device.
-When using Mira Connect, you will see the connection status change from red triangle and “Connection Failed” to showing the green circle with a check mark as shown in the following figure.
+Once you set the baud rate of the IP2SL to match the device and have the proper pin-out for the cable, you should be able to communicate with the device.
+When using Mira Connect, you will see the connection status change from a red triangle and “Connection failed” to showing the green circle with a check mark as shown in the following figure.

 Mira Connect constantly checks that a valid connection is possible, so once the cable and baud rate are set properly, the connection status will update automatically.

 If you are not using Mira Connect, you can open a terminal program and enter the IP address of the IP2SL using port 4999 and send a device-specific command.
 On Windows-based computers, PuTTY is a very useful terminal program.

 For a Sharp Aquos display, you can send a power query: POWR???? followed by a carriage return.
 If the baud rate and cable are correct, the system will respond with 1 or 0 depending on whether the display is powered on or off.
 If there is no response, re-check the baud rate and cable.

 Best Practice 4 – Document the cable pin-out.

 When using existing cables, or especially when building your own, you should have a multimeter tool to test continuity between pins on both ends of the cable.
 Set the meter to the continuity mode and use one probe on each end of the cable to probe each pin.